arampacha/reformer_fastai/README.md

 ## Hyperparameters Used

 The main hyperparameters used are documented in the [Experiment Commands](https://arampacha.github.io/reformer_fastai/experiment.experiment-commands.html) page and the [Experiment Configs](https://arampacha.github.io/reformer_fastai/experiment-configs.html) page.
+In addition, a full list of our hyperparameters can be found in the Run Sets tables of [our Weights & Biases Report](https://wandb.ai/fastai_community/reformer-fastai/reports/Reformer-Reproducibility-Report---Vmlldzo0MzQ1OTg).
+To see these, navigate to the experiment of interests, click on the "Run Set" button under each chart and scroll across to find all hyperparameters.

 ## Results
 All full description of our results, including charts and tables can be found in our paper [here on OpenReview](https://openreview.net/forum?id=3s8Y7dHYkN-).
 Our results are summarised as follows: